 “And you, Chips, will go double-check those devices our lives depend on before we try this operation,” said Percy, her eyes grinding away at Chips.

 “The fuckin’ problem,” said Chips, furious and exasperated, “is there’s no fucking back-up plan—no fail-safe, no redundancy.
-The boat works perfect like, or we all fuckin’ die.
+The boat works perfect-like, or we all fuckin’ die.
 Submarinin’ is just too fuckin’ dangerous for no backup-system.”

-“We are not disputing that Chips,” said Hemi, as calm as always, “but sinking is only one of the risks we face right now.
+“We are not disputing that, Chips,” said Hemi, as calm as always, “but sinking is only one of the risks we face right now.
 Go check the ballast tank valves—make sure you are confident they will work the way they are supposed to.
 When you are satisfied they will work, let me know, and we will put the top deck underwater.”

-Ten minutes later Chips climbed up into the control room and reported to Hemi, interspersed with much swearing, that the main ballast valves should work as expected, at least as far as her limited ability to test them without sinking the boat would allow.
-Hemi checked over the state of their batteries and other systems, and noted everything with a pencil on a clipboard.
+Ten minutes later, Chips climbed up into the control room and reported to Hemi, interspersed with much swearing, that the main ballast valves should work as expected, at least as far as her limited ability to test them without sinking the boat would allow.
+Hemi checked over the state of their batteries and other systems and noted everything with a pencil on a clipboard.
 He got on the external PA and called Shakes to the control room.

-Shakes’ appeared on the bridge at the top of the Prospect’s sail.
-He looked down at Hemi through the open hatch into the control room and called to him, “ya fuckin’ ready Hemi?”
+Shakes appeared on the bridge at the top of the Prospect’s sail.
+He looked down at Hemi through the open hatch into the control room and called to him, “Ya fuckin’ ready, Hemi?”

 “Just about.
 I need you to take the Gnat off a hundred meters or so.
 We are going to bring the Prospect down to just sail-out, and creep at two knots.
 We will hold it steady.
 Then it is all you: dive the Gnat, come up underneath, you should see the mating collar just about under where the sail would be on the bottom—about one-third of the way forward from the stern.
-Bring the Gnat up under, and gently pop your mating collar into ours, and if you boys did not miss on the location of the docking clamps by too much, you should be able to lock into the hull of the Prospect… like a male angler fish.”
+Bring the Gnat up under, and gently pop your mating collar into ours, and if you boys did not miss on the location of the docking clamps by too much, you should be able to lock into the hull of the Prospect . . . like a male angler fish.”

-Shakes raised his middle finger and held it out in front of him, towards Hemi.
+Shakes raised his middle finger and held it out in front of him, toward Hemi.

-“…When you are clamped on, bang on your hatch with one of those wrenches of yours.
+“ . . .
+When you are clamped on, bang on your hatch with one of those wrenches of yours.
 I will have Gregory down there waiting to hear from you.
-Do not open the hatch till Gregory bangs back, OK?
+Do not open the hatch ’til Gregory bangs back, OK?
 Even in its current condition, the Prospect will do a lot better if your welds leak than the Gnat will.
 Keep in touch over the ship-to-ship.”

 Shakes pounded his acknowledgment on the side of the sail, and his head disappeared from the bridge.
-It was still so quiet aboard the Prospect with no engines and so few systems running that they could hear the Gnat’s Diesels fire up, and inarticulate shouts from Shakes to Gregory on the deck as Shakes cast off the lines and Gregory retrieved them and pulled up the fenders.
+It was still so quiet aboard the Prospect, with no engines and so few systems running, that they could hear the Gnat’s diesels fire up, and inarticulate shouts from Shakes to Gregory on the deck as Shakes cast off the lines and Gregory retrieved them and pulled up the fenders.

 “Hey-fucking-ho!”
 Shakes’ voice came crackling over the ship-to-ship.
 “I’m fired up, buttoned up, and off fuckin’ motoring.
 Out.”